Pemmican War: Pemmican trade

 Unlike the Hudson's Bay Company, which imported most of its provisions from England, the NWC relied heavily upon locally procured pemmican.
 Pemmican was made of dried buffalo meat pounded into a powder and mixed with melted buffalo fat in leather bags.
 To procure pemmican in sufficient quantities, the NWC traded for it at several outposts in the Red River District and transported it to their Bas de la Rivière depot on Lake Winnipeg where it was distributed to brigades of north canoes passing between Fort William and Athabasca or transported to Fort William where it was issued to brigades going to the company's eastern and southern districts.
 The majority of the NWC's pemmican was purchased from the local Métis and to a lesser degree from the local First Nations people and freemen.

-The Métis were the descendants of French Canadian fur traders and their native wives.
+The Métis were the descendants of French Canadian, Scottish, and English fur traders and their native wives.
 By the early 1800s, the Métis had formed large communities and were in the process of creating their own unique identity.
 The particular Métis band around Red River was referred to as Bois-Brûlés or "burnt wood," which was a French translation of the Ojibwe word meaning "half-burnt woodsmen;" a name the Métis earned because their skin was generally lighter than that of the full-blooded Natives.

 The natives of the Red River district were primarily of the Saulteaux nation, known today as the northern or plains Ojibwa.
 They traded with both the NWC and HBC and, despite frequent attempts by the NWC to pit them against its rival, remained neutral in the dispute between the fur companies.
 The Red River District was also home to a small community of retired NWC voyageurs, called "freemen" because they were free of their contracts with the company.

 The Red River pemmican was absolutely vital to the NWC.
 Without it, the company could not adequately feed its employees.
 William McGillivray later swore in a court of law that the NWC could not function without it.
 The Nor'westers saw a HBC-backed colony in the Red River as a direct threat to their existence.
 The NWC first protested directly to the HBC, hired lawyers to dispute the HBC's charter, and even published anonymous articles in newspapers to dissuade prospective settlers by pointing out the hardships of the journey, the harshness of the land and stating that the settlers would all be massacred by Indians.
 However, despite the NWC's best efforts, Selkirk's colony was to proceed.